kdaisho/local-env-setup-guide/README.md

 ## Demo

-Create a directory `test` then navigate in it.
+Create a directory `test` then navigate into it.

 ```bash
 mkdir test && cd test